-Smacking children, already banned in Scotland, could soon be banned in Wales, too.
+Smacking children looks set to be banned in Scotland – and may soon be banned in Wales, too.

 The Welsh government has published a bill (March 2019) removing ‘reasonable punishment’ as a defence for smacking a child.
 And, if the bill is passed by the Welsh assembly, it will then be made law – and children will have the same protection from physical punishment as adults.

-When the Scottish ban was introduced (in 2017), the Children’s Commissioners (who are independent from government and are put in place to protect children’s rights) for England, Wales and Northern Ireland said they think smacking should be banned throughout the whole of the UK.
+This comes after the the Children’s Commissioners for England, Wales and Northern Ireland (who are independent from government and are put in place to protect children’s rights) went on record to say they think smacking should be banned throughout the whole of the UK.

-They said it’s not right that whether or not a child can be smacked now depends on their location within the United Kingdom.
+They said it’s not right that whether or not a child can be smacked may soon depend on their location within the United Kingdom.